Toji (novel): Critical reception

 The film has been commended for its profound exploration of human dignity and human nature laid out in the specific historical context of the country.
 In addition, it is considered one of the best works of modern Korean literature that conveys the unique beauty of the Korean language.
 It has been translated and introduced into a number of languages, including English, French, and Japanese.

-One of its important features is that it documents how the caste system of feudal times crumbled and how the Korean people suffered from the Japanese invasion.
-While it exhibits a positive attitude towards the traditional, indigenous society, it also calmly depicts how it declined as the new modern culture gained power.
+One of its important features is that it documents how the caste system of pre-colonial Korean society crumbled and how the Korean people suffered as a result of the Japanese coqnuest.
+While it exhibits a positive attitude towards the traditional, indigenous society, it also how it declined in favour oa nfew culutre.
 In addition, it describes a history with the people as its agents.

-It is also significant that the novel meticulously embodies one of the major Korean values, cherishing life.
-As illustrated by the beautiful scene of Gilsang finishing the Avalokitesvara Bodhisattva statue, the value of cherishing life in this novel refuses materialism that oppresses life and supports love.
+It has been praised for 'cherishing life', which has been attributed as a 'major Korean value'.
+According to the Encyclopedia of Korean Culture, scene of Gilsang finishing the Avalokitesvara Bodhisattva statue illustrates "the value of cherishing life in this novel refuses materialism that oppresses life and supports love".
 It is about treating all living beings equally and acknowledging their own dignity.
 In Land, the human world is described as 'the valley of skeletons' swiped by an infectious disease, but it ultimately pursues hope as 'the tree of life' is growing there.
 Imi's mother gives birth to Hong-i in Pyeongsa-ri, where the disease spreads; the Korean people regain their lives with a pure heart after the defeat of Japan and the ensuing demise of the Japanese colonization.